jonatack/dotfiles/README.md

 # Dotfiles

-This repository is where I manage my primary dotfiles.
-They are a perpetual work-in-progress and are currently optimized for my Ruby and Common Lisp work.
+This repository is where I manage my dotfiles and Emacs/Vim configs.
+They are a continual work-in-progress and are currently optimized for my Common Lisp, Ruby, and C/C++ work.

 There are Common Lisp init files for the following implementations: